Best Things to Do in Marrakech, Morocco: Medina Walks, Food Tours, Hammams, Gardens, Desert Nights, Day Trips & Not-to-Miss Experiences

 Marrakech – Embroidery Workshop in Arabic Calligraphy

-Book this if: you want a calm, creative Marrakech workshop with a calligraphy angle.
+Book this if: you want a calm, creative Marrakech workshop where Arabic calligraphy, embroidery, and a meaningful handmade souvenir come together.

 Argan Oil Workshop with Berber Women in a Berber House